 What happens next?

-ANGELA WILL REVIEW YOUR PLAN to be sure:
+YOUR PLAN WILL BE REVIEWED to be sure:

-AFTER YOUR GRADUATION PLAN IS APPROVED: you will receive a copy of it by e-mail and you will be formally declared into your concentration.
-You are responsible for understanding any changes Angela made to your plan, so please read your "Declaration Message" carefully.
-Your new advisor and College will also receive a copy of your plan.
+AFTER YOUR GRADUATION PLAN IS APPROVED: you will receive a copy of it by e-mail and you will be formally declared into your concentration by the Advising College.
+You are responsible for understanding any changes made to your plan, so please read your "Declaration Message" carefully.
+Your new advisor should also receive a copy of your plan.

 I transferred in 30 AP credits!
 So does that mean I have to declare my concentration during the second semester of my Freshmen year?